 The Jumeirah Gate represents a luxurious high-end mixed use development in a prime location at Dubai Marina encompassing a five-star hotel, residential and serviced apartments along with an array of dining and leisure facilities.
 The building itself is an unusual and imaginative achievement by KILLA Arch Design & WSP.
 Two towers both reach a height of 301 metres and are linked by two large scale steel bridges; one at the base of the towers and one at the highest levels.
 This creates a large void space between the two interlinked towers.
 The outer shape of the development is defined by curving lines which create an elliptical form.
 All of these factors presented a number of signifi cant challenges for the CoxGomyl design and engineering teams when developing systems for practical facade access to effectively maintain the entire building facade.
 In addition, the visual impact of any building maintenance equipment also needed to be minimised.

-CoxGomyl’s expert team proved themselves capable of meeting the specific challenges of this project.
+The expert teams at CoxGomyl and Manntech proved themselves capable of meeting the specific challenges of this project.
 From the limited space available for the main BMU, to the difficulties of installing the bridge based BMU while construction was ongoing, our team met all the client’s requirements while presenting a competitive and cost-effective solution.